Tanzu-Solutions-Engineering/tanzu-to-go-workshop/tce/1-tce.md

 https://github.com/vmware-tanzu/community-edition/blob/standalone-overhaul/cli/cmd/plugin/standalone-cluster/README.md

+---

+**NOTE**
-NOTE: If you are installing via WSL2 on Windows, you need to grab the Linux Binaries.
+If you are installing via WSL2 on Windows, you need to grab the Linux Binaries.

+---

 We recommend allocating 12GB of RAM and 8 CPUs for your cluster.